xvw/preface/guides/error_handling.md

 ## Parallel validation

-But sometimes sequential validation can be a dakr-pattern.
-For example, let's imagine that we want to validate that a user's information is correct in order to create him in the database:
+But sometimes sequential validation can be a dark-pattern.
+For example, let's imagine that we want to validate user information before creating them in database:

 ```ocaml
 type user = {